-At the European Parliament, I am member of the Committee on the Environment, Public Health and Food Safety, the Committee on Transport and Tourism and the Committee on Women’s Rights and Gender Equality.
+At the European Parliament, I am member of the Committee on the Environment, Public Health and Food Safety, the Committee on Foreign Affairs and the Committee on Women’s Rights and Gender Equality.
 These are three fields, which I believe are crucial not only for Europe but also for Italy and for the future generations.
 Actually, the young generations continuously solicit Europe and the world to face the fight against climate change and it is thanks to them that now the New Green Deal represents the main goals of this legislature and a practical commitment for a green economic and social development.

 Moreover, there is the gender equality issue which I have always fought for at the local, national and European level as I strongly believe that only in a just society, where there are no inequalities, citizens can fully enjoy their rights and freedom.

 Finally, at the Parliament I am the coordinator for the Social & Democrats group of the Special Committee on Beating Cancer, an important European fight.
 I would love to be the voice of all the patients, doctors, health professionals and researchers in the Parliament and to support them in this crucial challenge.